 In other words, if you go for this option, you must give specific instructions to your person of confidence, otherwise your Will will not be found.
 It might be difficult to talk about those things into the minute details and, obviously, it is less than ideal if you were to fall out with your person of confidence.

 There exist professional Will Custody service options to store your Will in a safe and secure environment.
-Some law firms also offer the service of keeping the actual document in a vault.
+Some law firms and notary public in civil law countries also offer the service of keeping the actual document in a vault.
 The service costs around $80 per year or $800 for lifetime custody.

-Here as well, you must give specific instructions to your person of confidence and check with the custodian or law firm on how they will give access to your Will.
+Here as well, you must tell your person of confidence in which state or country or which custodian, law firm or notary public has custody of your will and check with the custodian on how they will give access to your Will.
 Otherwise, your Will will not be found.

 3) State-run Will Registries and other commercial will registers